Uniminutoarduino/RaspyControlLab/README.md

 2. Use the software Raspberry Pi Imager to write this image in a micro sd card.
 3. Take into account that in RaspyControl Lab, we used a Raspberry Pi 4 with RAM of 4GB.
 Also a model with 2GB is enough for the software requirements.
 4. Enable the following interfaces: Camera, VNC, SSH, I2C,SPI of your Raspberry Pi.
 Use the command sudo raspi-config from a terminal or enter to the Raspberry Pi configuration in your Raspberry Pi OS.
+5. A web browser (Chrome, Firefox, etc.)  with WebRTC standard support.
+Please check this page to identify the minimum version: https://caniuse.com/?search=webrtc

 # Instructions for software installation
 1. **Install Janus WebRTC server.** This server allows the real-time video for the laboratory.
 Runs these commands from a terminal in the Raspberry Pi.